 - Maths

 - English language

-- Two sciences
+- two sciences

-- A language (e.g. Spanish, French, German or Mandarin) and

-- either geography or history
+- a modern foreign language (e.g. Spanish, French, German or Mandarin) and either geography or history

 We aim for the majority of our students to be successful in EBacc subjects as we know they will give them access to a wide range of careers and university courses and most importantly will give them a broad knowledge base that will prepare them for further study or employment.
-We therefore encourage all students to choose a humanities (geography or history) and a modern foreign language (French, German, Spanish or Mandarin).
+We therefore encourage all students to choose a humanities subject (geography or history) and a modern foreign language (French, German, Spanish or Mandarin).